RonenNess/GeonBit.UI/README.md

 ### 2.0.0.0

+Refactored UserInterface and some entity behaviors which were flawed.
 The changes in this version break the API and may require some code changes on migration.

 - Changed UserInterface to be a fully static class.